I know that you can do all things and that no purpose of yours can be thwarted. Job 42:2

 your splendor and your majesty.

 4 In your majesty ride on victoriously on behalf of truth, humility, and righteousness.

 Let your right hand display awesome deeds.

 5 Your arrows are sharp.

 The nations fall under you, with arrows in the heart of the king’s enemies.

-6 Your throne, God, is forever and ever.
+6 Your throne, O Lord, is forever and ever.

 A scepter of equity is the scepter of your kingdom.